 Know your numbers

 It may now be easier for you to see how inventory planning and stock control factors into this.
-Many business have a large amount of their working capital tied up in inventory sitting on their shelves or in their warehouses.
+Many businesses have a large amount of their working capital tied up in inventory sitting on their shelves or in their warehouses.

 In fact, in my business StockTrim, we can see by analysing customer data that on average, $750,000 can be accessed by following inventory planning suggestions we set out via our cloud subscription software.